yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 - [Durée de vie typique et facteurs d'influence des tubes laser CO2](https://www.accteklaser.com/fr/duree-de-vie-typique-et-facteurs-dinfluence-des-tubes-laser-co2/)
 - [Identifying a Defective CO2 Laser Tube by Plasma Color](https://laser-crafting.com/en/defective-co2-laser-tube-how-to-recognize-when-you-need-a-new-laser-tube/)
+- CO2 laser tubes contain a gas mixture that depletes over time.
+When the tube is active, you’ll see a purple plasma beam inside.
+The stronger the color, the more powerful the tube.
+If the plasma shifts to a pale pink or even white, it’s a clear sign of a defective laser tube.

 [![tube](https://www.accteklaser.com/wp-content/uploads/elementor/thumbs/Typical-service-life-and-influencing-factors-of-CO2-laser-tubes-qhqvfz78vtaw576m1t1zkmzmqe9aq9jviu6elxfkn4.jpg)](https://www.accteklaser.com/fr/duree-de-vie-typique-et-facteurs-dinfluence-des-tubes-laser-co2/)